thesavant42/retrorecon/docs/api_routes.md

 ```

 ### `POST /fetch_cdx`
 Fetch Wayback Machine CDX records for a domain and insert any new URLs into the loaded database.
+The backend automatically queries `url=*.DOMAIN/*` so all subdomains are included.

 Parameters:
 - `domain` – domain name to query.